badabing2005/PixelFlasher/README.md

   - Magisk version
   - List installed Magisk modules.
   - connection mode.
 - Magisk modules management, enable / disable modules selectively, this comes in handy to disable suspect modules before an upgrade.
+Display:
+  - Name
+  - Version
+  - Description
+  - Enabled / Disabled.
 - Display Android Platform Tools (SDK) version.
 - Advanced features are hidden to keep the interface simple and easy to follow.
 - A lot of checks and validations for smooth operation.
+- Automatic check for program updates.

 **Expert mode:** (should only be turned on by experienced users).
 In addition to the basic features, you get:

-- The ability to flash custom ROM (with or without patching boot.img)
+- The ability to flash custom ROM (with or without patching `boot.img`)
 - Option to flash to both slots.
 - Options to disable verity and or verification.
 - Ability to change the active slot.
-- Ability to live boot to custom boot.img (temporary root).
+- Ability to live boot to custom `boot.img` (temporary root).
 - Ability to boot to recovery.
 - Ability to flash custom image: boot, recovery, radio, kernel, ...
 - Ability to sideload an image.
 - Lock / Unlock bootloader.
-- Disable Magisk modules to get out of bootloop (experimental).
+- SOS Disable Magisk modules to get out of bootloop (experimental).

 ## Prerequisites